2. What Are The Monomers Of The Hexosaminidase A Enzyme

 The Importance of Dimerization

 The formation of the Hex A dimer from its α and β subunits is a critical step in the enzyme's functionality.
-This dimerization process is not just a simple combination of two proteins; it involves intricate interactions and conformational changes that are essential for:
+This dimerization process is not just a simple combination of two proteins; it involves complex interactions and conformational changes that are essential for:

 • Active Site Formation: The correct folding and interaction of the α and β subunits create the functional active site where the GM2 ganglioside can bind and be cleaved.